inertiacreeping/youtubeuploader/README.md

 - Maintains a log of uploaded videos to avoid duplicates.

 ### Customizing Your Uploads 🎨
 - Feel free to tweak the upload_video function to include your preferred tags, categories, or even modify the video description.
-This script is just a starting point to automate your uploads.

 ### Acknowledgments 🙏
 Yeah, not gonna lie, this was all ChatGPT (I can't code to save my life).
 But hey, it works.